BenBrandon97/alx-low_level_programming/README.md

-This is my low level programming readme file inside the low level
+This is my low level programming readme file; it contains all the needed projects for low level programming as fullstack software engineer.